 Acorn Handprint Kitchen Towels from Creative Green Living

 This is another keepsake-worthy fall decoration.
-I am pretty sure your littles grandmother would melt over a acorn dishcloth gift.
+I am pretty sure your little one’s grandmother would melt over an acorn dishcloth gift.

 DIY Painted Pumpkin Canvas from Chicken Scratch NY

 Your littles will need some help with this craft–but it’s a neat project that is more about the process than the result.
 Enjoy the journey, right?

 These darling little pears will NOT keep well, but–if your toddler is anything like mine, they will love the chance to “play” with their food.

 Handprint Tree from The Best Ideas For Kids

 This handprint tree craft has a lot of benefits.
 It’s fun, not very time intensive, and doesn’t require a lot of supplies.

 Autumn Leaf People from Thimble and Twig